 Deckhand salaries can vary slightly, depending on the size and type of yacht.
 Data shows that deckhands on a motor yacht earn between €2,000 and €3,000 a month, depending on the size and their experience.
 Deckhands working on sailing yachts may earn a bit less, between €1,800 and €2,900 a month.

-Subscribe to our newsletter to get directly in your inbox our latest offers, updates and the finest selection of superyachts.
+Subscribe to our newsletter to receive our latest offers, news and the finest selection of superyachts.